Bribery Act Compliance Roadmap

-- Step 1: Prepare anti-bribery policies procedures and ensure that they are communicated to and attested to by employees and associated persons.
-Depending on your risk assessment these may include gift & hospitality, donations, charitable contributions, facilitation payments, dealing with public officials.
+- Step 1: Prepare anti-bribery policies and procedures, and ensure that they are attested to by employees and associated persons.
+Depending on your risk assessment, these may include gifts and hospitality, donations, charitable contributions, facilitation payments and dealing with public officials.

 - Step 2: Train your employees and associated persons to identify, avoid, resist and report bribery.
-The training should include practical scenarios that are relevant to your business.
+This training should include practical scenarios that are relevant to your business.

-- Step 3: Implement a Gifts & Hospitality Register (GHR) to address the most common channel for actual and perceived cases of bribery.
+- Step 3: Implement a Gifts and Hospitality Register (GHR) to address the most common channel for actual and perceived cases of bribery.

-- Step 4: Offer an anonymous whistleblowing register that your staff and use to report suspicions of wrongdoing internally or external sources.
+- Step 4: Offer an anonymous whistleblowing register that your staff can use to report suspicions of internal or external wrongdoing.

-- Step 5: Obtain compliance declarations from your third-party associated person to ensure that your supply chain is aligned with your internal anti-bribery standards.
+- Step 5: Obtain compliance declarations from third-party associated persons to ensure that your supply chain is aligned with your internal anti-bribery standards.

 - Step 6: Conduct anonymous staff surveys to uncover deficiencies in your internal controls and external threats, which should inform the continuing improvement of your anti-bribery policies and procedures.

 Corporate policies are the backbone of any successful business.
-They guide conduct and behaviour and set out the types of behaviour a firm expects of its employees.
+They guide conduct and behaviour, and set out the types of behaviour that a firm expects from its employees.

-They are the mechanism for translating external regulatory requirements into the DNA of a firm - compliance is ensured when employees understand and operate within the policy boundaries.
+They are the mechanism for translating external regulatory requirements into the DNA of a firm - compliance is ensured when employees understand and operate within the boundaries of a policy.

-With Skillcast's online Policy Hub your employees can regularly review and attest all the relevant policies in a timely and efficient manner, and you can evidence to regulators and authorities when required.
+With Skillcast's online Policy Hub, your employees can regularly review and attest to all the relevant policies in a timely and efficient manner, and you can provide evidence to regulators and authorities when required.

-Most UK businesses have adopted anti-bribery policies - but it's the way they are implemented that makes a difference.
+Most UK businesses have adopted anti-bribery policies, but it's the way they are implemented that makes the real difference.

-Your staff need to understand your company's rules and expectations in relation to gifts, hospitality, donations, sponsorships etc. Those in higher-risk positions may need further training, on issues specific to your company.
+Your staff need to understand your company's rules and expectations in relation to gifts, hospitality, donations, sponsorships etc. Those in higher-risk positions may need further training on issues that are specific to your company.

-However, the repeated training that's required to comply can cause staff fatigue.
-Therefore, we provide an array of anti-bribery courses to help you keep your staff aware and engaged on this risk:
+However, the repeated training that's required for compliance can cause staff fatigue.
+Therefore, we provide an array of anti-bribery courses to help you keep your staff aware and engaged:

 Gifts and hospitality are widely recognised as a source of bribery risk.
-They can be used as outright bribes on their own or as a way of obliging/entrapping a person.
+They can be used as outright bribes on their own or as a way of obliging or entrapping a person.

-This requires you to establish policies clearly outlining your company's rules, limits and procedures.
-In addition, depending on the nature of your business and risk assessment, you may also want to implement a Gifts and Hospitality Register to record and approve staff requests for giving and receiving gifts, hospitality, sponsorships, etc.
+This requires you to establish policies that clearly outline your company's rules, limits and procedures.
+In addition, depending on the nature of your business and risk assessment, you may want to use a Gifts and Hospitality Register to record and approve staff requests for giving and receiving gifts, hospitality, sponsorships etc.

-With the Skillcast online Gifts and Hospitality Register you can run this workflow efficiently and analyse the data over time to ensure compliance with the requirements of the Bribery Act.
+With Skillcast's online Gifts and Hospitality Register, you can run this workflow efficiently and analyse the data over time to ensure compliance with the requirements of the Bribery Act.

-Blowing the whistle about internal and external malpractices is vital for the functioning and survival of companies.
+Blowing the whistle on internal and external malpractices is essential for the functioning and survival of companies.

-A solution is to create an online whistleblowing register, enabling your employees to report any suspicion or knowledge of bribery breaches anonymously.
+A solid solution is to create an online whistleblowing register, which enables your employees to report any suspicion or knowledge of bribery anonymously.

-Using email of paper-based processes is slow, inefficient and creates unnecessary duplication.
+Using email or paper-based processes is slow and inefficient, and creates unnecessary duplication.

 Using our online compliance declarations will help you to streamline the collection, analysis and management of due diligence for associated persons outside your organisation.